mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-20-deploying-prototypes-using-docker.md

 ## Deploying to AWS

-At this point I assume you have a Docker image that you've been able to run locally, so now it's time to deploy it 🚀
+At this point I assume you have a Docker image that you've been able to run locally, so now it's time to deploy it. 🚀

 {::options parse_block_html="true" /}
 <div class="sidenote">